Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics

 \subsubsection{Recovery Process}

 The suggested recovery algorithm operates in two main stages.
 In the first stage (Stage 1), to reduce the space of search (i.e., the possible defective items), the algorithm efficiently identifies non-defective and definitely defective items without considering the prior correlated information.
-In the first step of this stage, we use the \ac{dnd} algorithm \cite{kautz1964nonrandom,chen2008survey, chan2011non,aldridge2014group} (line \ref{alg:line:coma}, Fig.~\ref{fig:MSGT_exmaple:stage1}.(a)). \ac{dnd} compares the columns of the testing matrix, $\mathbf{X}$, with the outcome vector, $Y^T$.
+In the first step of this stage, we use the \ac{dnd} algorithm \cite{kautz1964nonrandom,chen2008survey, chan2011non,aldridge2014group} (line \ref{alg:line:coma}, Fig.~\ref{fig:MSGT_exmaple:stage1}.(a), and Algorithm~\ref {alg:cap_coma}). \ac{dnd} compares the columns of the testing matrix, $\mathbf{X}$, with the outcome vector, $Y^T$.
 If $Y(i) = 0$ for some $i \in \{1, \ldots, T\}$, the algorithm eliminates all items participating in the $i$-th test from being defective, and outputs them as the set $\mathcal{P}^{(DND)} \subset \mathcal{N}$.

-In the second step of Stage 1, we use the \ac{dd} algorithm \cite{aldridge2014group} (line~\ref{alg:line:dd}, Fig.~\ref{fig:MSGT_exmaple:stage1}.(b)), which goes over the testing matrix and the test result, looking for positive pool tests that include only one possibly defective item. \ac{dd} denotes those items as definitely defective items and outputs them as the set $\mathcal{P}^{(DD)}$.
+In the second step of Stage 1, we use the \ac{dd} algorithm \cite{aldridge2014group} (line~\ref{alg:line:dd}, Fig.~\ref{fig:MSGT_exmaple:stage1}.(b), and Algorithm~\ref {alg:cap_dd}), which goes over the testing matrix and the test result, looking for positive pooled tests that include only one possibly defective item. \ac{dd} denotes those items as definitely defective items and outputs them as the set $\mathcal{P}^{(DD)}$.